studiorack/studiorack-app/renderer/_docs/04-launch-project-config.md

 title: 'Launch project config'
 ---

+List the projects found in projectFolder using:

+    studiorack project listLocal

-Navigate to a music project folder containing a project.json config, install all plugins using:
+Install a project's plugins using:

-    studiorack install --global
+    studiorack project install <project-id>

-Then start the project using
+Then open the project using:

-    studiorack start
+    studiorack project open <project-id>

 [Read the API Reference &gt;](/docs/06-command-line)